otto-de/api-guidelines/guidelines/020_guidelines/040_resources/5010_must-use-common-data-formats.md

 The following is a non-exhaustive table of common formats.

-Format names starting with `o_` are not defined by OpenAPI or JSON Schema and are specific to the Otto organisation.
+Format names starting with `otto:` are not defined by OpenAPI or JSON Schema and are specific to the Otto organisation.
 They represent formats that are not covered or are extensions of existing ones.

 | type    | format                | spec                                   | example                                | comment                         |